 Applications to public higher education institutions (such as NOVA) take place on an annual basis through a national competition run by the Portuguese Directorate-General for Higher Education - Direção-Geral do Ensino Superior (DGES) of the Ministry of Science, Technology and Higher Education.

-There is a numerus clausus regime meaning that vacancies for each program are limited.
+There is a numerus clausus regime meaning that vacancies for each programme are limited.

-Candidates can apply through the General Regime or benefit from the Special Conditions for top level athletes, Portuguese citizens on an official mission abroad, national or foreign staff in diplomatic mission, permanent staff of the Portuguese Armed Forces and scholarship holders within the framework of cooperation agreements signed by Portugal.
+Candidates can apply through the General Regime or benefit from the Special Conditions for top-level athletes, Portuguese citizens on an official mission abroad, national or foreign staff in a diplomatic mission, permanent staff of the Portuguese Armed Forces, and scholarship holders within the framework of cooperation agreements signed by Portugal.

-To apply students must hold a High School degree (or its legal equivalent) as well as comply with the specific access requirements of the program/institution of their choice.
+To apply students must hold a High School degree (or its legal equivalent) as well as comply with the specific access requirements of the programme/institution of their choice.